301s help your website visitors — and search engines — find their way when your website changes.

 Modern best practices call for websites to use the more secure HTTPS protocol over HTTP.
 HTTPS delivers an extra layer of security by using SSL (“secure sockets layer”) to encrypt data that passes between a web server and a browser.

-Switching your URLs from HTTP to HTTPS is usually straightforward, but you will want to use 301 redirects to make sure Google indexes the right content and traffic is sent to the right pages.
+Switching your URLs from HTTP to HTTPS is usually straightforward, but you'll want to use 301 redirects to confirm Google indexes the right content and traffic is sent to the right pages.

 Resolving duplication issues